Israeli youths defy conscription to protest judicial overhaul | www.lokmattimes.com

 Israeli youths defy conscription to protest judicial overhaul

-Jerusalem, Aug 31 Around 220 Israeli youths have announced their rejection of the military draft in protest against ...
+Jerusalem, Aug 31 Around 220 Israeli youngsters have announced their rejection of the mandatory military draft in protest ...

-Jerusalem, Aug 31 Around 220 Israeli youths have announced their rejection of the military draft in protest against the government's judicial overhaul plan, further raising concerns over the plan's potential impact on the country's military preparedness.
+Jerusalem, Aug 31 Around 220 Israeli youngsters have announced their rejection of the mandatory military draft in protest against the government's judicial overhaul plan, further raising concerns over the plan's potential impact on the country's military preparedness.

-The group, known as "Youths Against Dictatorship", said in a statement on Wednesday that about 220 high school students have decided to reject the mandatory conscription due to the legal overhaul, which has sparked mass demonstrations across the country for 34 consecutive weeks, Xinhua news agency reported.
+The group, known as "Youths Against Dictatorship", said in a statement on Wednesday that about 220 high school students have decided to reject the mandatory conscription due to the legal overhaul, which has sparked mass demonstrations across the country for 34 consecutive weeks, reports Xinhua news agency.

 Earlier in August, Chief of the Israeli Air Force Tomer Bar conveyed a cautionary message to reservists during a discussion, revealing that the effect of these refusals on the Air Force's preparedness is intensifying, as reported by the state-owned Kan TV news.